 A test conducted by an eye hospital in Dubai to verify the link between diabetes and colour blindness came up with a surprising result.

-“We knew that colour vision abnormality is common in diabetic patients but the studies conducted in other countries so far were inconclusive (in proving that diabetes can lead to colour blindess),” says Dr Imran Ansari, ophthalmologist at Moorfields Eye Hospital.
+“We knew that colour vision abnormality is common in diabetic patients but the studies conducted in other countries so far were inconclusive (in proving that diabetes can lead to colour blindness),” says Dr. Imran Ansari, ophthalmologist at Moorfields Eye Hospital.

 The UAE study result was “very surprising” in that it showed that there was no link between being diabetic and developing colour vision abnormality in the UAE population, says the doctor.
 “It had no link to the level of sugar control in diabtetics, weight or age,” he says.

 This first UAE study however, demonstrated the prevalence of colour vision abnormality in the large majority of the study population in the UAE, but there was no connection with being diabetic.

 The UAE study has been presented at two conferences; at the European Association of Vision and Eye Research in France and another in Iceland.

 The doctor says it’s a mystery why colour blindness is prevalent in the UAE.
 “We don’t know why.
 It (colour vision

 abnormality) could be because of the exposure to excessive sunlight or Vitamin D deficiency.
 Vitamin D is a necessary factor in the normal functioning of several pathways in the retina.
 It needs more research,” says the doctor.

 The Eye Hospital had conducted a test on 214 diabetic patients, a majority of them Emirati, and also on expatriates who had not been living in the UAE for long.
 These participants underwent a detailed eye examination and then the colour assessment test.